aranpaop/kaggle-TGS-Salt-Identification-Challenge-with-unet/README.md

 Using data augmentation and batch normalization layers in unet.
 Reached 0.687 inline, keep promoting.

-Here record the score using unet.Oher networks would be shown in other repositories.
+Here records the scores using unet.Other networks would be shown in other repositories.

 0.628 - base unet without data augmentation.